Book Review: The Kid Question is About More Than Personal Preference

 This scapegoating is part of a larger right-wing ideology known as ecofascism, which blames marginalized groups for environmental problems, advocating for solutions that unfairly target groups that are already oppressed.

-By bringing reproductive issues into the public sphere, Sasser argues that people can spark policy action and environmental justice.
+Sasser argues that people can spark policy action and environmental justice by bringing reproductive issues into the public sphere.
 For her, the deconstruction of existing power structures allows people to rebalance the scales.

-While being childfree is a liberating choice made out of privilege, being childless is a restrictive truth, brought about by factors such as money, infertility and familial circumstances.
+While being childfree is a liberating choice made out of privilege (and often whiteness), being childless is a restrictive truth, brought about by factors such as money, infertility or familial circumstances.
 In other words, childless people “are not childfree by choice,” according to Sasser.

 Restriction applies to numerous marginalized communities; climate change and socio-political inequity have become factors that prevent them from confidently having the children they want.
-This is, again, a restrictive circumstance, not an empowering one.
+This is a restrictive circumstance, not an empowering one.

 “The move will lead to more babies being born due to forced birth,” Sasser said.

-#NoFutureNoChildren has found a way to regain some of the power.
-The organization leverages the next generation, promising to not have children until there is political action to slow the impacts of climate change.
+Sasser highlights the organization #NoFutureNoChildren, which has discovered a way to regain some power and spark political action.
+The group leverages the next generation, promising to not have children until the government takes sufficient action to slow climate change.
 One of the organizers commented on the survey responses they had collected.

 “People in their thirties were like, ‘Yeah, it’s really rough, I really love kids, but I’m considering not having any.’
 And then the thirteen-year-olds were like, ‘Yeah, I wish I wasn’t born.
-I’m anxious all the time, and I don’t want kids,” he said.
+I’m anxious all the time, and I don’t want kids,” he was quoted saying in Sasser’s book.

 Sasser’s third and final central claim aims to tie these ideas together: young people are calling for policy change and no one is listening.
-She says Gen Zers and Millennials should not need to weigh the future of the climate when making decisions about having children.
+She said that Gen Z and millennials should not need to weigh the future of the climate when making decisions about having children.

 Her interviewees express frustration with how they are looked down upon for both having children and abstaining from having children, feeling they cannot do anything right.
-Rather than blaming prospective parents for their individual choices, Sasser argues people should be listening to the complaints voiced by these generations regarding climate policy.
+Rather than blaming prospective parents for their individual choices, Sasser argues people should be listening to their complaints, especially those coming from marginalized communities.

 “People of color need to be included because research provides evidence that can be used for policy-making purposes,” she said.